-This is a very critical part of any garden scheme.
-Do not plant the same fall or winter vegetable crops in the same location as they were planted the previous year or the summer season.
-It is important to note that if the same crop is planted in the same location, not only will the soil be weakened through continual loss of the same nutrients but the plants will also attract the same insects and diseases to that part of the garden.
+This is a very critical part of any garden plan.
+To avoid diseases or issues you had previously, do not plant the same fall or winter vegetable crops in the same location as they were planted the previous year or the summer season.
+It is important to note that if the same crop is planted in the same location, not only can the soil be weakened through continual loss of the same nutrients but the plants can also attract the same insects and diseases to that part of the garden.

 |FALL Garden Bed of Beets, Swiss Chard and Borage

 It's only August but it's never too early to start thinking about our FALL Garden!

 Even in September it’s not too late to plant a fall crop.
 Vegetables like broccoli, brussels sprouts, cabbage, kale, radishes and peas are hearty decisions for climates that are likely to encounter frost.
 Vegetables like beets, carrots, cauliflower, and other lettuces can also tolerate a light frost and will still yield a good harvest if you get them started in early October.

 Something I read that really stuck with me, "The gardener feeds the plant, the organic gardener feeds the soil."

 If you plan on planting a fall garden, a little planning can go a long way.